 Can I ask for repairs after home inspections?

-We might ask them to make repairs.
-We may ask for money off the price of the house.
-We may ask for closing costs assistance in lieu of repairs.
-We may decide that the issues that came up are no big deal and just take the house without any repairs.
+We might ask the sellers to make repairs.
+There are times we ask for a price reduction.
+Other times we ask for closing costs assistance in lieu of repairs.
+We may also decide that the issues that came up are not a big deal and just take the house without any repairs.

 Can a home inspector give me price quotes for any work that needs to be done?

 Even if your home inspector is a licensed contractor, they cannot perform the work for you.
 It’s considered a conflict of interest.